Rockies vs. Diamondbacks Player Props Betting Odds

 McMahon Stats

-- Ryan McMahon has put up 48 hits with 15 doubles, two triples, eight home runs and 23 walks.
-He has driven in 31 runs with four stolen bases.
+- Ryan McMahon has 49 hits with 15 doubles, two triples, eight home runs, 24 walks and 31 RBI.
+He's also stolen four bases.

-- McMahon heads into this matchup looking to extend his five-game hit streak.
-During his last five outings he is hitting .600 with two doubles, a triple, four home runs, four walks and 12 RBI.
+- McMahon heads into this matchup looking to extend his six-game hit streak.
+During his last 10 games he is batting .351 with two doubles, a triple, four home runs, eight walks and 13 RBI.

 McMahon Recent Games